-The Corporation's annual meeting for 2004 will be held Wednesday, March 3, 2004.
-Any stockholder wishing to submit a proposal to the vote of the stockholders at such 2004 annual meeting must submit such proposal or proposals in writing to the Corporation at its executive office in Tulsa, Oklahoma, Attention: Corporate Secretary, on or before September 26, 2003, in order for such proposal or proposals to be considered for inclusion in the Corporation's proxy statement and accompanying proxy.
-For any other proposal that a stockholder wishes to have considered at the Corporation's 2004 annual meeting, the Corporate Secretary must receive written notice of such proposal during the period beginning December 19, 2003, and ending January 13, 2004.
+The Corporation's annual meeting for 2003 will be held Wednesday, March 5, 2003.
+Any stockholder wishing to submit a proposal to the vote of the stockholders at such 2003 annual meeting must submit such proposal or proposals in writing to the Corporation at its executive office in Tulsa, Oklahoma, Attention: Corporate Secretary, on or before September 27, 2002.
+For any other proposal that a stockholder wishes to have considered at the Corporation's 2003 annual meeting, the Corporate Secretary must receive written notice of such proposal during the period beginning December 20, 2002, and ending January 14, 2003.
 Proposals which are not received in such time period will be considered untimely and the persons serving as proxies will have discretion to vote on such matters at the meeting.
 In addition, proposals must also comply with the Corporation's By-Laws and the rules and regulations of the Securities and Exchange Commission.